Skittles (sport): Scattles and smite

 Scattles is a version of skittles in which all the pins are numbered.
 Players take turn in throwing the baton at the pins with a view to totalling exactly 50 points.
 If more than one pin is knocked over, the score received is that quantity of pins.
 But if only one pin is knocked over, the value on it is scored.
 If a player exceeds 50, their total reduces to 25.
 Pins are then placed upright where they stand, thus scattering.
 Scattles is made by Jaques of London and reminiscent of the older Cornish game, smite, itself based on the Finnish skittles game mölkky.

 Cultural references

+Skittles is referenced in many works of Charles Dickens, often by way of comparison or more directly in the actions of characters.

 The phrase "beer and skittles" refers to indulgently spending one's time at a pub, drinking and playing the game, and by extension any indulgent, irresponsible lifestyle choice.

 A table-top version of the game is also featured in the first season of the Netflix series Easy, specifically episode seven.
 It also features in the episode "Therapy" (season 2, episode 8) of Malcolm in the Middle.

-A game of London skittles can be seen played in the film The Water Gipsies (film).
+A game of London skittles can be seen played in the film The Water Gipsies.